Risei is a new way to write unit tests that's easier and faster, more dependable, and keeps your tests from standing in the way of redesigns.

 Every property collapses forward until it is set to something else or wiped out with a target shift:

-It's easy to avoid this problem with the .just property:
+It's easy to avoid this problem with the .just / .only property:

 { on: ContainerClass, with: [ "a", "b", "c", ] }, // A section of tests using these values.